ohdoking/refactoring-remind-project/README.md

 An important result of this change in emphasis is a greater movement toward simplicity of design.
 Refactoring can lead to simpler designs without sacrificing flexibility

+### Refactoring and Performance
+* three general approaches to writing fast software
+- The most serious of these is time budgeting, used often in hard real-time systems .
+- The second approach is the constant attention approach.
+- The third approach to performance improvement takes advantage of this 90 percent statistic
+* Having a well-factored program helps with this style of optimization in two ways.
+- First, it gives you time to spend on performance tuning.
+-  Second, with a well-factored program you have finer granularity for your performance analysis.
+Your profiler leads you to smaller parts of the code, which are easier to tune.